ICHRA vs. QSEHRA: How do they compare?

 Only eligible employers can implement a QSEHRA, which means they must have had fewer than 50 full-time employees or FTEs in the prior calendar year.
 Under the ACA, regulations only apply to employers with 50 or more employees, so the QSEHRA wouldn’t be subject to the employer mandate.

-On the other hand, an ICHRA can satisfy the employer mandate as long as the allowances offered to employees are considered affordable.
+On the other hand, an ICHRA can satisfy the employer mandate if the IRS considers the benefit allowance affordable.
 Learn more about how affordability and other rules apply in our article: ICHRA and the employer mandate.

 Can business owners participate in an ICHRA or QSEHRA?

 C-corporation owners: C-corporations are legal entities separate from the owner.
 This means owners are considered common-law employees of the corporation and are eligible to participate in this benefit.
-As with all employees, this eligibility extends to the C-corp owner’s family as well.
+As with all employees, this eligibility also extends to the C-corp owner’s family.
 All reimbursements paid to the C-corp owner and the owner’s family are tax-free to the company and the owner.

 Sole proprietors: A sole proprietorship is an unincorporated business owned and run by one person.
 There’s no distinction between the business and the owner, so the owner isn't an employee.
 This means sole proprietors can’t participate.

-But, if the owner is married to a W-2 employee of the business, the owner could gain access through their spouse’s allowance as a dependent.
-All reimbursements would be tax-free to both the sole proprietorship and the owner’s spouse.
+But, if the owner’s spouse is a W-2 employee of the business, the owner could gain access through their spouse’s allowance as a dependent.
+All reimbursements would be tax-free to the sole proprietorship and the owner’s spouse.

 Partners: A partnership is a pass-through entity, which means the company isn't subject to income tax.
 Instead, the partners are directly taxed individually.
-Partners in a partnership are considered self-employed, rather than employees of the company, so they’re not eligible to participate in a reimbursement benefit.
+Partners in a partnership are considered self-employed rather than company employees, so they’re not eligible to participate in a reimbursement benefit.

-Similar to sole proprietors, partners can access the benefit if they are married to a W-2 employee of the business, as long as the partner’s spouse isn’t also a business partner.
+Similar to sole proprietors, married partners can participate in the benefit if their spouse is a W-2 employee of the business, as long as the partner’s spouse isn’t also a business partner.

 S-corporation owners: An S-corporation is a pass-through entity, meaning the company isn’t subject to income tax.
 Instead, shareholders (i.e., owners who own 2 percent or more of the company’s shares) are directly taxed individually.
 This means shareholders aren’t considered employees and aren’t eligible to participate in a reimbursement benefit.